Salinas lettuce strike of 1936: Formation of the Citizens' Association and the Associated Farmers of Monterey County

 The Simmons/Ice-Kist affair showed the GSVA that public support in controversies with the union was essential.
 On May 28, 1936, the group decided to hire a public relations expert, Cruse Carriel, to handle its media communications.
 He was referred to the GSVA by the advertising firm, Lord & Thomas.
 At about the same time that Carriel arrived on the scene, a new organization—the Citizens' Association—was formed in close coordination with the GSVA.
-Several members of the GSVA were heavily involved in the formation of the Citizens' Association, which initially met in the GSVA offices.
-GSVA secretary Charles S. Brooks played a significant role in the Citizen's Association's organization.
+Several members of the GSVA were heavily involved in forming the Citizens' Association, which initially met in the GSVA offices.
+GSVA secretary Charles S. Brooks played a significant role in organizing the Citizens' Association.
 According to Brooks, the purpose of the Citizens' Association was "to have an organization that could act as a mouthpiece for the sentiment of the town people," because "many outfits were having labor trouble at that time."

 In reality, the Citizens' Association was created to serve as a mouthpiece for the GSVA.
 In fact, the GSVA became a member of the Citizens' Association and took out individual membership on behalf of its members.
-Then, within two weeks of being hired by the GSVA, Cruse Carriel was hired to serve as executive director of the Citizens' Association.
+Then, within two weeks of being hired by the GSVA, Cruse Carriel was appointed executive director of the Citizens' Association.
 The GSVA did not fill the public relations vacancy after Carriel departed.
 When the union later threatened to strike, the GSVA and the Citizens' Association collaborated on a unified anti-strike public relations campaign.

-The GSVA also hired shipper Henry Strobel to "cement the membership" of the GSVA and tighten relations between the growers and the shippers.
+The GSVA also hired shipper Henry Strobel to "cement the membership" and tighten relations between the growers and the shippers.
 Strobel had been the founding president of the GSVA.
 The following day, Strobel assisted in organizing—and became president—of the Monterey County chapter of the Associated Farmers.

-The Associated Farmers, according to its president at the time, Colonel Walter E. Garrison, was created to help farmers organize to protect themselves against field workers organizing.
-Under his leadership, the Associated Farmers sought to create legislation to limit public relief provided to strikers.
-He asked members to send him pictures of labor leaders and "radicals" and that he would "see they were handled."
+According to its president at the time, Colonel Walter E. Garrison, The Associated Farmers was created to help farmers organize to protect themselves against field workers organizing.
+Under his leadership, the Associated Farmers sought to enact legislation to limit public relief for strikers.
+He asked members to send him pictures of labor leaders and "radicals", and that he would "see they were handled."
 He said that the organization had an effective system of undercover agents working in the union and that they had been successful in helping defeat strikes elsewhere in California.
-At an Associated Farmers membership meeting at which Monterey County sheriff Carl H. Abbott was a guest, Strobel offered the services of members to serve as deputies in the event of a labor disturbance.
+At an Associated Farmers membership meeting at which Monterey County sheriff Carl H. Abbott was a guest, Strobel offered members' services to serve as deputies in the event of a labor disturbance.